Colleges, School and Institutes

 , King's College London31 Aug 2018 → 31 Aug 2020

 My research straddles twentieth and twenty-first century Anglophone literatures.
 I am particularly interested in the relation of literature and literary studies to wider culture.
-Research interests include digital cultures, life writing, book and media history (including reading communities), transnational modernism and its legacies, the institutionalisation of literary studies, literary methodologies, and the culture of celebrity as it interacts with literature.
+Research interests include digital cultures, life writing, book and media history (including reading communities), transnational modernism and its legacies, the institutionalisation of literary studies, literary and interdisciplinary methodologies, and the culture of celebrity as it interacts with literature.

 My first book, Literature and the Rise of the Interview examines the rise of the interview in literary culture and was published by OUP in 2018.